Birds

 Sizes of Macaws

-Macaw types range dramatically in size; with the largest being the Hyacinth Macaw to the smallest being the Red-shouldered Macaw.
+Types of Macaws range dramatically in size, with the largest being the Hyacinth Macaw to the smallest being the Red-shouldered Macaw.

 Large Macaws